-Inbound and outbound calls may be recorded for training and fraud prevention purposes – these are processed in Citation’s legitimate interest.
+Inbound and outbound calls may be recorded for training, fraud prevention and investigative purposes – these are processed in Citation’s legitimate interest.

 We use Transport Layer Security (TLS) to encrypt and protect email traffic in line with government.
 If your email service does not support TLS, you should be aware that any emails we send or receive may not be protected in transit.

 We will also monitor any emails sent to us, including file attachments, for viruses or malicious software.
 Please be aware that you have a responsibility to ensure that any email you send is within the bounds of the law.